westland-valhalla/retired-warrior/README.md

 Police in Chicago are calling for tougher sentencing, the gangs are saying "I have kids, I need to put food on the table".
 And one of the lessons we learn from this text is that "A human being is more than the worst thing they have ever done."

-My fiends, My Heroes.
+My friends, my heroes.
 The situation is only hopeless when we stand on the very bottom.
 When we rise, when we rise onto the shoulders of giants, things change.

 The Hopelessness of Poverty becomes transformed into a Hope.
 It becomes yet another mission, a new challenge.
 It becomes a source of wisdom, a source of Great Power.